 I regularly review for a number of international scholarly journals in the fields of economics, finance, and other related disciplines.

 I currently coordinate and lecture on the following modules:

 - U30870 Advanced Economics (level 6 - UG)

 - U20444 International Economics (level 5 - UG)

-I serve as a supervisor to students reading the U30871 Economics Research Project (level 6 - UG) and I guest lecture on U20461 Development Economics (level 6 - UG).
+I serve as a supervisor to students reading the U30871 Economics Research Project (level 6 - UG) and U20472 MSc Dissertation (level 7 - PG).
+I also guest lecture on U20461 Development Economics (level 6 - UG).
 In the past, I have also coordinated and taught on the postgraduate module U25292 Economics.
 I am BMC certified, and I provide Bloomberg terminal demonstrations on Open Days and Applicant Experience Days for the Economics and Finance Subject Group.

 My research interests are in the areas of applied econometrics, energy economics, energy finance, financial stability analysis, topics in natural resource economics, and economic issues in small island developing states.

 Applications are invited for self-funded PhD positions on the energy and the macroeconomy project.